 Codeless, All-in-One Platforms Relieve Administrative Burden

 Only a little over half of organizations polled say they engage in some form of resource planning and workload balancing.
 Just under half have a formal intake, prioritization and review process in place.
 What does this mean?
 Likely that many organizations don’t have a good grasp on what work is being done where and when.
-And in a resource-constrained world, this lack of transparency can cause projects to run over budget and past deadlines while tickets go unanswered and get lost in emails.
+And in a resource-constrained world, this lack of transparency can create chaos and cause projects to run over budget and past deadlines while tickets go unanswered and get lost in emails.

 Only 27 percent of organizations say they are able to manage all ITSM work on one platform, increasing administrative overhead and also the risk of problems flying under the radar or surprising the team at inopportune times.
 When combining the burden of administering a clunky service platform with an overall lack of built-in automation the hidden costs of legacy ITSM systems adds up – causing a much higher total cost of ownership.

 When combining iPaaS with ITSM and PPM on a single platform you can automate both complex and simple tasks, as well as connect disparate systems throughout your organization.